Performance of LDAK-KVIK

 Single-SNP analysis

-For every trait, we evaluated the number of independent significantly associated loci per method.
-This was compared to the number of significant loci using linear regression, and plotted against the estimated SNP heritability of the trait.
+We applied LDAK-KVIK to 40 quantiative traits from the UK Biobank, and compared its performance to BOLT-LMM, Regenie, fastGWA, and classical regression.
+For every trait, we evaluated the number of independent significantly associated loci for each method, and compared those the number of significant loci obtained using fastGWA (left plot).
+We also compared the mean chi squared statistics of SNPs that were significant in linear regression, relative to fastGWA (right plot).
+These relative differences are plotted against the estimated SNP heritability of the trait.

 UK Biobank application single SNP